Travelogue Feature Article Example- Tour To Japan

 The Process of Proofreading a Paper

-First, you will need to take note of all the errors you should fix.
+First, you will need to note all the errors you need to fix.
 Otherwise, you might end up proofreading for spelling errors but not for punctuation errors.
 Start picking every sentence apart once you have familiarized yourself with everything you should do during the proofreading process.
-Look for the potential surface language errors that might be there.
-While reading
+Look for potential surface-level language errors.
+While reading in each sentence, check the spelling, punctuation, and grammatical errors as well as typing mistakes.

 When the paper or piece of writing is proofread the first time, read through it a second time.
 Just use the same proofreading process.
 People who have missed a few errors should manage to find them during the second reading.
 Depending upon the nature of the situation and the importance of the writing, it might be a good idea to do a third reading.